 Area Session Identifier: A unique identifier within an MBS Session used for an MBS session with location dependent content.
 When present the Area Session ID, together with the TMGI, is used to uniquely identify the data flow of an MBS Session in a specific MBS service area.

-Associated PDU Session: A PDU Session associated to a multicast session that is used for 5GC Individual MBS traffic delivery method and for signalling related to a user's participation in a multicast session such as join and leave requests.
+Associated PDU Session: A PDU Session associated to a multicast MBS session that is used for 5GC Individual MBS traffic delivery method and for signalling related to a user's participation in a multicast MBS session such as join and leave requests.

-Associated QoS Flow: A unicast QoS Flow that belongs to the associated PDU Session and is used for 5GC Individual MBS traffic delivery method.
+Associated QoS Flow: A unicast QoS Flow that belongs to the associated PDU Session and is used for 5GC Individual MBS traffic delivery method dedicatedly (i.e., no unicast traffic transportation).
 The associated QoS Flow is mapped from a multicast QoS Flow in a multicast MBS session.